Living Will vs. Medical Power of Attorney: What Virginia Families Need to Know

 Living Will

-A Living Will is a written statement detailing your desires regarding your medical treatment if you are incapacitated, or no longer able to give informed consent.
+A Living Will is a written statement detailing your desires regarding your medical treatment if you are incapacitated or no longer able to give informed consent.
 This allows you to communicate to health care professionals if there are certain treatments that you would like used or would not like used and helps to eliminate confusion regarding your medical treatment.
 This is frequently asked for by health care professionals if you are undergoing any procedures where you would receive anesthesia and will be incapacitated at least for a period of time.
+In Virginia, a Living Will is also called an Advance Medical Directive.

 Medical Power of Attorney